Use and Security of Information Systems

 4.1.
 Acceptable Practice

 4.1.1.
-Communicating and sharing information the individual is authorised to share with other Otago Polytechnic Limited employees or the public.
+Communicating and sharing information the individual is authorised to share with Otago Polytechnic kaimahi or the public.

 4.1.2.
-Research on the internet to develop professional and educational skills related to the user's position at Otago Polytechnic Limited.
+Research on the internet to develop professional and educational skills related to the user's position at Otago Polytechnic.

 4.1.3.
 Broadening knowledge of the education sector, clients, and applicable news within the context of an individual's assigned responsibilities.